 Fauna & Flora

 In the water of the enclosed pool, you can see many fish swimming around.
-Small or big ones, they surely bring some colours to the sandy bottoms of the pool.
+Small or big ones, they surely bring some colors to the sandy bottoms of the pool.

 Quick Info

-In the summer, it is common to see some algae floating around the pool, however, the swimming experience is still comfortable and enjoyable to all.
+In the summer, it is common to see some algae floating around the pool.
+However, the swimming experience is still comfortable and enjoyable for all.

 At Poço de São Vicente, there are two spots to swim: one enclosed between the rocks, and another one in the open ocean.
 The more popular one is the enclosed one.
-You just need to go down some stairs and then here you go in the refreshing ocean.
+Just go down some stairs, and you’ll find yourself in the refreshing ocean.

 The pools at Poços de São Vicente Ferreira provide an excellent opportunity for swimming and snorkelling.
 The clear waters offer good visibility, allowing you to observe marine life.